How to Gain an Edge When Hard Work Isn't Enough with Professor Laura Huang

 Background in Finance and Research on Decision-Making

 I had all these student loans that I had to pay off, so did that first.
 So it was really much, much later that I decided to go back and get my Ph.
-D. Um, and look into research.
+D. and look into research.
 But once I did, I found that it was actually really useful that I had worked for so long before in consulting, in general management, in finance, because a lot of the things that I was seeing day-to-day were things that I was curious about that I wanted to later test.

-And it's something that we all kind of do.
+And we had put together extensive algorithms and, metrics and numbers all around that.
+But, you know, what I found was that even though we had all of this extensive analysis done at the end of the day.
+A lot of times deals were being done based on intuition or gut feel and it's something that we all kind of do.
 We make the decisions that we want to make.
-And then we post hoc rationalize or post hoc find the data to support what it is we wanted to do anyways.
+And then we post hoc find the data to support what it is we wanted to do anyways.
 And so that was something that I studied when I became a researcher.
 You know, how do we quantify these decisions that we make?

-It's, it's Beautiful summary there.
+John: Beautiful summary there.
 First of all, I think that concept there of the subtleties of you have so much data, you have so much analysis, but you're still like, I didn't really get a good vibe from that guy.
 You know, it's just like, we're not doing the deal.

 Personal Experience and Research on Accents